Tired of Receiving Unwanted Credit Card Offers?

 One of the most common uses of prescreening involves a credit card company extending a preapproved credit card offer based on the consumer meeting a minimum credit score.
 Such offers may also involve other credit products such as home equity lines of credit, “live check” loans (i.e., sending a check made payable to the consumer), student loans, and automobile loans.

 A consumer may also receive unsolicited loan offers shortly after he or she applies for a loan.
-This happens because when you apply for a mortgage, the lender typically obtains a copy of your credit report.
-This results in an “inquiry” on your credit report from a mortgage lender, which signals to other mortgage lenders that you may be in the market for a loan.
-Based on this information, you may receive unsolicited letters from competing mortgage lenders indicating that you have been preapproved for a loan.
+This happens because when you apply for a loan, the lender typically obtains a copy of your credit report.
+This results in an “inquiry” on your credit report from a lender, which signals to other lenders that you may be in the market for a loan.
+Based on this information, you may receive unsolicited letters from competing lenders indicating that you have been preapproved for a loan.

 FCRA requires that all prescreened credit and insurance offers include a “clear and conspicuous” statement that provides the following notice: